-Eclipse Soundscapes is pleased to invite citizen scientists to participate in the August 21, 2017 eclipse by collecting their own audio data.
+Eclipse Soundscapes is pleased to invite citizen scientists to send us their audio data collected during the August 21, 2017 eclipse.
 Here’s everything you need to know:

 Why record audio during the eclipse?

 There is anecdotal evidence that human and wildlife sounds change during an eclipse, from crickets chirping to humans gasping.
 We want to record that evidence so researchers can explore those concepts scientifically.
 The more we record, the more we can learn about ecological and sociological reactions to the eclipse.

 Our sound database will be free and open source, so sound designers and soundscape artists can use the recordings in their work.

 Audio is a great way to remember your eclipse experience, as the eclipse is difficult to photograph without expensive camera equipment.

 Anything with a microphone is capable of making a field recording, from dedicated field recording units to a smartphone with a free recording app.